bahlolab/STR_Expansions_Example_Workflow/3_Run_ExpansionHunter_exSTRa.md

 ## Required input

+We run two targeted repeat expansion methods, ExpansionHunter and exSTRa, to search for expansions at known, disease-associated STR loci.

-The targeted repeat expansion methods require the following input information:
+These methods require the following input:

 - list of BAM files to search for expansions
 - reference genome that BAM files were aligned to
 - database of known repeats to search for expansions (separate file for each method)
 - output directory to store results

-For the example workflow, we specify the following:
+For the example workflow, we specify the following inputs

 ```bash
 BAMS=`ls $WORK_DIR/minibam/*.bam`